Yacubane/eclipse-thingweb-mozilla-gateway-poc/README.md

 ```
 ./start.sh
 ```
-3. Now all things specified in smarthome.js should be available on [localhost](http://localhost:8082/).
+3. Now all things specified in smarthome.js should be available on [localhost:8082](http://localhost:8082/).

 ### mqtt
-(*Note: in order to run mqtt examples you need to have installed mosquitto.*)
+(*Note: in order to run mqtt examples you need to have installed [mosquitto](https://mosquitto.org/download/).*)

 1. Start mosquitto:
 ```